 9. Your Husky Will Yawn With You

-When we yawn, the person next to you will usually yawn too.
+When we yawn, people around us usually yawn too.
 This isn’t just limited to humans!
-It’s not extremely common, but owners that have an unusually strong bond with their dog, will yawn together.
+It’s not extremely common, but owners that have an unusually strong bond with their dog will yawn together.

 According to researchers, when we see someone yawn, and then we yawn too, its a way of showing empathy.
 Scientists haven’t actually proved it yet, but whenever your dog lets out a yawn in reaction to your yawn, it can be seen as them showing us sympathy for the person they love.

 Whatever it actually is, if your husky yawns when you yawn, that is something special!
 Scientifically proven or not, you can be sure you have a fantastic bond with your husky.

 10. Your Husky Will Follow You

 Huskies love attention, in fact, they are considered the No.1 most attention-seeking breed.
 This can translate into him never leaving you alone.
 Whether you find this a good thing or a bad thing, it’s a clear sign of his love!